elmbridge/curriculum/Emojification.md

 ![Release 2](images/release-2.png)

-Your code should currently [look like this](https://github.com/elmbridge/elmoji-translator/tree/release-1).
-You can either carry your code over from the last lesson, or download and recompile [the code from GitHub.](https://github.com/elmbridge/elmoji-translator/releases/tag/release-1)
+Your code should currently look like the code in `Part2.elm`.
+You can either carry your code over from the last lesson, or start with the `Part2.elm` code.

 ## Goals